dnsimple/dnsimple-support/content/articles/getting-started-solo-plan.markdown

 ---

-This guide will help you get started with your DNSimple Personal Plan as quickly as possible.
+This guide will help you get started with your DNSimple Solo Plan as quickly as possible.

 <tip>
-[Learn the differences](/articles/personal-vs-pro/) between the Personal plan and the Professional plan.
+[Learn the differences](/articles/Solo-vs-pro/) between the Solo plan and the Professional plan.
 </tip>

 ## Step 1: Preparing your account